tymyrddin/red-basic/source/docs/social-engineering/Mail-delivery.md

         2.1.1 Choose domain later (AND)
         2.1.2 Email and other things not needed either 2.2 Use php mail() function
-        2.2.1 Go to the file manager of the website and public_html or name of website (different on each provider): find it empty or nearly empty
+        2.2.1 Go to the file manager of the website and public_html or name of website (different on each provider): find it empty or nearly empty (AND)
-        2.2.2 Create the send.php file and rename it to .txt for upload 2.2.3 Upload and change back extension to .php 2.2.4 Bring up the form and enter to, from, name, subject, message 2.2.5 Send
+        2.2.2 Create the send.php file and rename it to .txt for upload (AND) 2.2.3 Upload and change back extension to .php (AND) 2.2.4 Bring up the form and enter to, from, name, subject, message (AND) 2.2.5 Send (AND)
         2.2.6 Remove send.php from server
 ```
 ## Notes